rndmendes/SyncManager/README.md

 - **Sync** is a switch parameter.
 If present, bidirectional sync will be performed.
 If not present, sourcePath will be cloned to destinationPath

+* **DominantSide** - a ValidateSet parameter with three possible values: "Left", "Right", "None"
+  * If absent or 'None', will perform a bidireactional synchronization.
+  * If 'Left', items existing only on the left side will be copied.
+All non corresponding items on the right side will be deleted
+  * If 'Right', items existing only on the right side will be copied.
+All non corresponding items on the left side will be deleted

 ## TODO

-- Implement "dominant" side parameter.
-The ideia is to tell the script which side is dominant so that, in case of folder or file deletion on the dominant side, this may be reflected on non dominant side.
-This parameter will be a ValidateSet with three possible values: "Left", "Right", "None"
 - Implement PSSession for remote operations